 People normally have mixed feelings about car maintenance.
 While some look forward to the idea of going the do-it-yourself route in terms of tweaking bits and pieces of their vehicle, others solely rely on professionals who have the proper knowledge and experience to accomplish this task.

 Regardless, the main focus should be on the importance of religiously taking care of your precious vehicle.
 If your body is a temple, then you can think of your car as your chariot, a convenient carriage that can bring you from point A to point B in no time.
+Aside from getting commercial insurance, it is also necessary to look out for basic things.

 In this article, however, we’ll shed a spotlight on practical tips that can make your vehicle last longer.
 We’ve interviewed several experts in the field of automotive and asked them to share easy suggestions on how to do so.
 Here are their thoughts: